Awards & Rules

 High Score Cash Awards will be paid in all age divisions in the Rising Champions and League of Champions levels. $50 cash award plus a $50 gift certificate for any upcoming League of Champions event will be given to all Future Champion, Junior, Teen, and Senior soloists. $100 cash award plus a $100 gift certificate for any upcoming League of Champion event will be given to all Future Champion, Junior, Teen, and Senior groups and lines.
 Please note that there must be a minimum of five routines in all categories to receive a cash prize.
 If there are less than 5 routines, a gift certificate will be issued.
 There are no cash awards in the Recreational Champions (Recreational) level. *Except for INDEPENDENT ENTRIES, all cash awards will be paid to the winning studio.

 You may enter one solo for title.
 A solo cannot be entered in both title and the regular competition, though a soloist may compete in both title and the regular competition with two different solos.
 All solos competing for the title category must be pre-registered.
+Title competitors will be in the League of Champions or mini (if 6 and under) division.
 Title categories may NOT be entered at the door.
 Contestants may not switch into title category at a competition.
 However, you may drop out of title category and back into another discipline at the competition, prior to the solo and title categories taking place.
 Title winners will be selected based upon the routine displaying the most outstanding performance quality including; technique, showmanship, execution of routine, overall performance and costume.
 Title winners’ videos are posted online.

 Our judges will select certain outstanding performances for achievement awards.
-Plaques will be awarded to the winning routines.
 Achievement awards include, but are not limited to: Technique, Choreography, Showmanship, Fabulous Feet, Broadway Diva, Intensity and Costume.

 Our judges will select certain outstanding routines as Critics Choice routines and these videos will be posted on the website.
 The Critics Choice awards will be awarded for entertainment value and technique and do not require a certain score from the judges.